 I will probably pepper in more ideas throughout the life of this blog, but here are some starters:

 - Yes, cut the cord!
 I stopped paying for cable and picked up a Mohu Leaf 50 to get local TV in HD.
 You can also supplement cable with services like Hulu.

 - Consolidate paid monthly services.
 I prefer to skip ads if possible, so I was paying for both YouTube and Spotify’s premium plans to stream music (and videos).
-That obviously wasn’t necessary, so I consolidated to just one service – YouTube in my case, since it has both music and videos.
-Of course you may be partial to other services, but consolidating them down as much as possible is quick and easy win.
+That obviously wasn’t necessary, so I consolidated to just one service – YouTube in my case since it has both music and videos.
+Of course, you may be partial to other services, but consolidating them down as much as possible is a quick and easy win.

 - Refinance loans.
 I no longer have student loans, but one thing I did when I did have them was refinance through SoFi.
 That was just the lender I used, but you can do this through a lot of different lenders.
 At the time, this allowed me to go from a mind-boggling $950/month payment at 7.9% interest all the way down to $300 at 5%.
 Needless to say, that was a huge improvement, and it’s definitely worth looking into for anyone who is being held down by loans.

 Sure, being extremely frugal isn’t necessarily the only way to improve your finances, but it helps.